zeldaret/website/src/assets/md/tmc_faq.md

 What compiler does it use?
 --------------------------

-abgcc, a standard C compiler for GameBoy Advance games (also used by Pokemon, for example)
+agbcc, a standard C compiler for GameBoy Advance games (also used by Pokemon, for example)

 Do you have a decompiler like mips2c?
 How hard is it to match?